Mousmi-Dave/Resort-Analysis-in-python/README.md

 _**Resorts Analysis using Python**_

 This Resort Analysis project is based on Python.
-Analyis is based on world wide resorts that will help the Consumer to plan there skiing trip in differrent countries according to here choice ,budget, planning & location.
+Analyis is based on worldwide resorts that will help the Consumer to plan their skiing trip in different countries according to once choice ,budget, planning & location.

 _**Task:**_